ckyriaco/Capstone/Weekly_Tasks/Week_Of_Feb15.md

 - [ ] Research common vulnerabilities within Active Directory
 - [ ] For each vulnerability, research if there is or isn't a known prevention method.
 If there is, specify what the standard prevention is.
 - [ ] Research possible report generation styles for our prototype under the direction of Saffee.
-- [ ] Do documentation assigned to you by Nathan
+- [ ] Do documentation assigned to you by Nathan (Nathan: Please document Active_Directory_Audit.py)

 ### Christopher Kyriacou ###